Alexander Tairov: Jewish Anti-Fascist Committee

 In August 1941, though his theatre company had returned to Siberia, Tairov joined the Jewish Anti-Fascist Committee in Moscow.
 It was formed by the group of leading intellectuals to campaign against the Nazis during the Second World War.
 The Committee was headed by Solomon Mikhoels.
 Along with Tairov other prominent members were Emil Gilels, David Oistrakh, Samuil Marshak, Ilja Ehrenburg, and many other leading intellectuals in the Soviet Union.
 The main driving force of the Committee was represented by the group of Yiddish writers such as Perets Markish, Lev Kvitko, David Gofstein, Itsik Fefer, David Bergelson, and others.
 The Jewish Anti-Fascist Committee provided over 45 million rubles to the Soviet Red Army.
 After the end of the Second World War it was denounced by Joseph Stalin, and many of its members were executed by the Soviet secret service.

 Under Stalin after World War II

 In 1946 the Soviet Communist Party launched attacks on intellectuals in the Soviet Union.
-Such leading cultural figures as Anna Akhmatova, Sergei Prokofiev, Aram Khachaturyan, Boris Pasternak, Mikhail Zoshchenko and many others suffered from censorship and severe repression.
+Such leading cultural figures as Anna Akhmatova, Sergei Prokofiev, Aram Khachaturian, Boris Pasternak, Mikhail Zoshchenko and many others suffered from censorship and severe repression.
 Tairov's Chamber Theatre was attacked for having little to do with contemporary Soviet life.
 Tairov tried to make additions to the repertoire and invited writer Alexander Galich, and young director Georgi Tovstonogov, but it was too late.
 In May 1949, the Soviet Committee for Arts issued an official order to close the theatre.
 Tairov's Chamber Theatre was accused of "Aesthetism and Formalism".
 Tairov was granted a personal pension and soon was hospitalized with brain cancer.
 He died on September 5, 1950, in Moscow, and was laid to rest in the Novodevichy Cemetery in Moscow, Russia.